 |14.30||Single cell proteomics To Be Announced||Peter Mowlds|

 |Small and medium-sized enterprises (SME/Startups/scaleups) of Biotech Campus Delft||€1.250,-**|

-*To be eligible for the reduced early bird fee you need to register before To be announced 2023 If this date is exceeded, the regular fee applies.
+*To be eligible for the reduced early bird fee you need to register before 13 March 2023 If this date is exceeded, the regular fee applies.

 **A limited number of fellowships is available for PhD students and SME’s (small/medium enterprise).
 Fellowships will be available on a first-come-first-serve basis.
 To apply as to one of these fellowships, please include a copy either of your registration as a PhD student from your university or a proof of the SME-status of the company you work at.

 The fee includes course materials, lunches and the buffets and the course dinners as indicated on the program.
 The fee does not cover other meals or lodging.
 Hotel accommodation can be arranged at your request.

 The course fee is preferably paid by bank transfer.
 Payment by PayPal is possible.
 TU Delft employees can use their internal (project) code.